info@ayurvedamysore.org

 Snehana

-It is very important to make soft all the Doshas and Dhatus before selecting any cleansing procedure.
+It is very important to make soft all the Dosha and Dhatu before the onset of any cleansing procedure.
 Sources of these materials are

 • Animals